rahul-gharat/dronahq-docs/docs/reference/controls/custom-control.md

   ### React Sample

-  Here is the example of Sample Custom Component using React
+  Here is the example of Sample Custom Control using React

   ```html
   <html>